 Research In Action

-The Violence Intervention Program (VIP) at Children's Hospital of Philadelphia (CHOP) provides trauma-informed intensive case management services and trauma therapy to youth and families impacted by community violence.
+The Center for Violence Prevention(CVP) at Children's Hospital of Philadelphia (CHOP) provides trauma-informed intensive case management services and trauma therapy to youth and families impacted by community violence.
 The work is incredibly rewarding and at times also difficult due to the pain, suffering, and injustice that we witness.
 In an effort to support staff in processing the challenges this work brings, our Clinical Manager, Laura Vega, DSW, LCSW, developed the Stress-Less Initiative (SLI).

 SLI is a group model used to prevent, address, and reduce secondary traumatic stress (STS) for frontline, caregiving professionals.
 SLI acknowledges that STS is a normal and common response to this work and is not a result of an individual’s weakness or deficit.
 STS symptoms need to be addressed to avoid long-term physical or behavioral health issues, as well as to better support the needs of our patients.
 SLI tools focus on building personal and team resilience, which have been shown to be effective protective factors against STS.